rsamec/business-rules-engine/README.md

 +   It supports assigning validation rules to collection-based structures - arrays and lists.
 +   It supports localization of error messages with TranslateArgs.
 +   It deploys as AMD, CommonJS or plain script module pattern.
 +   It offers basic build-in constrains validators.
+See list [basic build-in constraints](http://rsamec.github.io/business-rules-engine/docs/modules/validation-basicvalidators.validators.html)
-Other custom validators can be find in extensible repository of custom validators (work in progress).
++   Other custom validators can be find in extensible repository of custom validators (work in progress).

 ## Installation